SchokiCoder/book_modern_c/src/24_optional.md

 };
 ```

-With that you cannot control the type of your value however.
+With that you cannot control the type of your value however, so... not good.
-With a preprocessor definition you could stuff like that:
+Whereas with a preprocessor definition you can do that:

 ```c
 #define CONSTI 10ul